We the People (boardgame): Description

+We the People is a two-player game in which one player controls American forces, while the other player controls British forces.

 Gameplay

-One player represents the interests of the British, the other the Continentals/Americans.
-The game board for We the People represents the portion of the 13 American colonies and Canada in which the American Revolutionary War primarily took place.
-The map shows a web of cities and towns connected by lines along which armies can move.
-Each player’s objective is to control a majority of colonies by occupying city and town spaces with political control markers.
-During each one-year turn of the game, players alternate playing strategy cards.
+The game board shows the thirteen colonies and south-eastern Canada, towns and cities connected by lines.
+Each player's objective is to control a majority of colonies by occupying city and town spaces with political control markers.
+During each one-year turn of the game, players alternate playing strategy cards drawn from a 64-card deck.
 These allow use of operations points or special events to affect the political and military situations.